I’ve just come across this website by accident. It’s called “Spiral of Hope: My Programming Style“.

 Nah.
 Why bother.
 If we’re going to kill coding we might as well kill teaching whilst we’re at it.
 Two birds with one stone so to speak.

-That’s the Civil Service in action.
+That’s the Civil Service for you.
 That’s what we pay our top officials to do.
-To make it as difficult as possible to get on the way we’d been getting on with before they appeared on the scene.
+To make it as difficult as possible to do what we’d been doing before they appeared on the scene.

 The most illuminating moment happens 6 minutes into the item when Jeremy Paxman says: